 Part creator for KiCad.

-Generate multi-unit schematic symbols for KiCad from a CSV file.
+Generate multi-unit schematic symbols for KiCad from a CSV, text, or Excel file.

 - Free software: MIT license